BlenderCharacters/01.Setup.and.Introduction/README.md

 ## Section 1 - Setup and Introduction - Lecture List
 Here are the lectures of the course for this section...

+### 1 Welcome To The course
++ Michael welcomes you to the course
++ Explains the structure of the course
++ First section is for complete beginners

 ### 2 Installing Blender
 + Where to download Blender from
 + How to check your version of Blender